Oregon Humanities is looking for people who want to get people talking, listening, and connecting to one another.

 The Conversation Project brings Oregonians together to talk—across differences, beliefs, and backgrounds—about important and challenging issues and ideas.
 Our goal with this program is to connect people to ideas and to each other, not to push an agenda or arrive at consensus.
 We believe in the power of people in rooms listening, learning, and struggling together.
 It works like this: a local nonprofit, community group, or business applies to host a Conversation Project program from our catalog on a topic of interest to their community.
 An Oregon Humanities leader goes to that community to facilitate a ninety-minute conversation.

-Leaders are trained by Oregon Humanities and receive a $250 honorarium, as well as mileage reimbursement and a meal stipend, for each program.
+Leaders are trained by Oregon Humanities and receive a $250 honorarium, as well as mileage reimbursement and a meal stipend, for each conversation they lead.
 Leaders can anticipate leading four to eight conversations per year.
-Although they are not required to accommodate every request, leaders should be willing to travel throughout Oregon's thirty-six counties year-round.
-Leaders are expected to work with us on the design of their program and to take part in a training on June 9, 2017.
-Programs in the upcoming catalog will be available from September 1, 2017 through August 31, 2018.
+Although they are not required to accommodate every request, leaders should be willing to travel throughout Oregon’s thirty-six counties year-round.
+Leaders are expected to work with us on the design of their program and to take part in a one-day training on May 18, 2018.
+Programs in the upcoming catalog will be available from September 1, 2018 through August 31, 2019.

-Leaders are also encouraged to take part in professional development opportunities, which could include additional training, attending a facilitator round-table meeting, or participating in other Conversation Project discussions.
+Leaders are also encouraged to take part in professional development opportunities, which could include additional training or participating in other Conversation Project discussions.

 What are we looking for in a Conversation Project leader?